Rimjhim Sinha: Reclaim the Night and the R.G. Kar movement

 The movement’s apolitical stance faced resistance from multiple quarters.
 Reports emerged of retaliatory postings and demotions of protesting doctors.

 Despite the pushback, the campaign maintained public momentum, with over 1,200 progressive bookstalls and community pandals theming their Durga Puja installations around justice for the victim.

 By July 2025, anniversary marches were planned in over 25 locations across Bengal and included the victim’s family.

 Other activism

 Rimjhim Sinha is the co-founder of the NGO Udaan Kolkata, which works in urban slums to provide education, menstrual hygiene awareness, and vocational training for women.

-During the COVID-19 pandemic, she coordinated food distribution drives and mobile teaching programs in non-digital households.

-She regularly delivers lectures on women’s rights, civic resistance, and feminist pedagogy at forums such as TEDx Kolkata and at institutions like Jadavpur University and Lady Brabourne College.

 Recognition

 Sinha's work has been widely covered in national and regional media.
 She has received: